flyingmachine/brave-clojure-web/content/docdocs.md

 ### Compass

 [Compass](http://compass-style.org/) is an awesome Sass library that provides all kinds of great stuff like vertical rhythm and CSS3 helpers.

+## TODO

+* Explain scss layout